We are back with another article about the best commanders within a three color combination. Today we’ll take a look at the best Mardu Commanders.

 His stats are fine.
 Three mana for a 2/3 with an accessible ability is really nice.
 Paying Mardu for a tapping ability that sacs an enchantment to bring back an enchantment has fascinating interactions and potential.

 One time use enchantments can be sacrificed and brought back efficiently.
 Enchantments that have no use can also be given a new life.
-Really interesting potential dynamic in this card.
+Ghen certainly provides a fascinating potential dynamic.

 #7 Silvar, Devourer of the Free & Trynn, Champion of Freedom